Updated:

 Keep

-When I discovered that Manuel Agujetas had an ipod, that Antonio Nuñez Montoya, a chocolate gypsy, sang for Frank Sinatra and that José de la Tomasa only plays lyrical music in his car, that he is already flamenco, as he told me, I started a project personal: ask flamencos about the music they listen to.
+When I discovered that Manuel Agujetas had an ipod, that Antonio Nuñez Montoya, a chocolate gypsy, sang for Frank Sinatra and that José de la Tomasa only plays lyrical music in his car, that he is already flamenco, as he told me, I started a project personal: ask flamencos regarding the music they listen to.
 That they recommend me, for now, ten pieces of the styles that they considered.
 That’s how Vainica Doble reached my ears.
 The two friends, who gave birth to a strange and beautiful paradise through their lyrics, drive Rocío Márquez crazy.
-The bailaor Israel Galván spoke to me about rock.
+The bailaor Israel Galván spoke to me regarding rock.
 Rafael Riqueni, by Isaac Albéniz, musical nationalism and Bach, father of much of what has been developed up to now.

 Jazz, indie, blues and electronica appeared for that work.
 Also fado, Latin American folklore, copla, rap, life.
 Miguel Poveda approached to suggest music, such as Estrella Morente, Carmen Linares, Fosforito, Antonio Canales, Merche Esmeralda, David Dorantes and countless other artists in whom I thought I saw, from the beginning, something to tell.

 One of them, Fernando de la Morena sang his musical delusions on the other side of the phone, with the texts, some in English, diffuse in their language, but always within the appropriate rhythm.
 So he gave me, disjointed, ten references that had accompanied him up to that moment.
 I wrote, in a word document, comments on those ten stakes.
-A few months later, in June 2019, he passed away, before I, with more rest on the keyboard than his heart in this life, could make public his willingness for this project.
+A few months later, in June 2019, he passed away, before I, with more rest on the keyboard than his heart in this life, might make public his willingness for this project.

 video of the popular singer from Jerez it has gone viral these days.
 The fragment, of few minutes, belongs to the documentary ‘Trance’, by Emilio Belmontewhich hits theaters this 2022.
 The feature film, a kind of ‘roadmovie’ with Jorge Pardo as the protagonist, makes a stop in Jerez de la Frontera so that Fernando, one of the kings of the bulería, corrects a director of orchestra to explain to him the beat in which the complaints down there are squared: «Where there is no more measure, we give it.
 It is being on the edge, on the edge of the precipice”.